Conference Day One

 • Develop scalable HSPC manufacturing with high lymphoid potential for downstream differentiation to iNK, gd-iT, and ab-iT effector cell types

-• iPSC-derived T cell expansion in vertical-wheel bioreactors provides a path for clinical g/d iT manufacturing
+• IPSC-derived T cell expansion in vertical-wheel bioreactors provides a path for clinical g/d iT manufacturing

 4:00 pm Multi-Donor-Derived Approach Generating a Unique Phenotypic Profile of NK Cells that can Eliminate Solid Tumors